ducoingviri/NewspaperSbApp/README.md

 ```
 $ mvn clean && mvn compile
 ```
-6. Create the database from the project code
+6. If no errors, create the database from the project code
 ```
 $ mvn install
 ```